tryton/tryton/doc/index.rst

   which is cancelled.

 A wizard allows to create purchases based on a selection of draft purchase requests.
-The new purchases contains one purchase line by purchase request and group them by warehouses and by suppliers.
+The new purchases contains one purchase line by product and unit and group them by warehouses and by suppliers.
 Once the purchases are created, the corresponding purchase requests are set to the state Purchased.